Bus-Army-Dude/bus-army-dude/SECURITY.md

 ## Version Control

-This security policy is version 1.5.1 and was last updated on 2025-1-05 02:53 PM
+This security policy is version 1.6.0 and was last updated on 2025-1-06 10:50 AM

 ---